 Romania has a decent number of clinical trials to its share.
-Number of clinical trials is actually growing after economic changes in late 20 century.
+The number of clinical trials is growing after economic changes in the late 20 century.

-There are several clinical research organizations that now include Romania as their region of work.
+Several clinical research organizations now include Romania as their region of work.
 Most of these are international, if not global, CROs and serve to connect Romania with other regions of clinical research.

 Regulatory authority (RA)

-National Agency for Medicines and Medical Devices (NMMD) serves as the regulatory authority, governing the authorization of clinical trials in Romania.
+National Agency for Medicines and Medical Devices (NAMMD) serves as the regulatory authority governing the authorization of clinical trials in Romania.

 The regulatory approval process